 Making a difference every single day thanks to tireless volunteers, generous donors and committed staff

+Evansville's Ronald McDonald HouseOur local RMHC of the Ohio Valley chapter was established in 1989 by Sallie Ann Hill, a local McDonald’s employee and local McDonald’s Owner/Operators.
+The charity hosted several fundraising events and granted the funds to help local children organizations.
+The Grants Program has allowed the charity to grant over $1.2 million to local organizations whose mission aligns with ours.
+Local McDonald's Owner/Operators saw this as a way to support the local families who help support their businesses so much.
 In May 2007, the chapter revised its by-laws and elected a new Board of Directors comprised of regional community members and local McDonald’s Owner/Operators to poise our organization for the development of our area’s own local Ronald McDonald House program.
 After an extensive feasibility study, it was determined that there was a strong need for a ten bedroom Ronald McDonald House to serve our tri-state families and beyond.
-On January 18, 2010, the Evansville Ronald McDonald House welcomed our first families into our “home away from home” as their children received medical treatment at area hospitals and medical facilities.
+On January 18, 2010, the Evansville Ronald McDonald House welcomed our first families into our “home-away-from-home” as their children received medical treatment at area hospitals and medical facilities.
 While the families we serve are experiencing a stressful time in life, our Ronald McDonald House provides them with the critical care and support they need in order to focus on the health and well-being of their child.